 Benefits of Sex

 It turns out that an apple a day isn’t the only thing to keep the doctor away; sex has a long and extensive repertoire of health benefits also.
 While we have nothing against apples, we know a lot of people who would prefer to get their health kick from some intimate time between the sheets, and oh boy, does this provide a health kick!
-Here are the seven health benefits of sex.
+Here are the eight health benefits of sex.

 1. Better sleep.
 Rolling over and going to sleep after sex is one of nature’s gifts.
 According to research, you have 15-20 minutes of cuddle time before the oxytocin kicks in.

 2. Kissing, cuddling, and hugging can help relieve stress too.
 Studies show that couples that kiss, cuddle, and touch more are less depressed and stressed than their non-touchy feely counterparts.
 In fact, couples that kiss a lot are eight times less likely to be stressed!
 10 Biggest Secrets to a Happy Married Life.
 Keep the smooching going ladies, especially in the tough stressful times.

 3. Lower Blood Pressure.
 More frequent sex is linked with lower diastolic blood pressure (the bottom number) in a study published in the journal Biological Psychology.
 An experiment also found that people who are sexually active experience less dramatic blood pressure spikes while under stress.

 4. Lower the Risk of Cancer.
 Some of the most intriguing findings suggest that frequent sex can lower the risk of some types of cancer.
 A 2004 study of 29,000 male health professionals in the Journal of the American Medical Association found that those who reported having the most frequent ejaculations like 21 or more a month had a much lower risk of prostate cancer than those reporting four to seven per month.